portworx/px-docs/systemd.md

 ---
 layout: page
-title: "px-enterprise deployment"
+title: "PX-Enterprise deployment via templates 'systemd'"
 keywords: systemd automate
 sidebar: home_sidebar
 ---

-## PX-Enterprise Deployment via `systemd`

 If you are creating a template image - be it an AWS AMI or a Virtual Machine Image - This reference outlines the best practices to automate the provisioning of a multinode PX cluster by creating a base image via `systemd`: